MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 In this task, you will create and define where to send resource logs for a particular resource.

-1. Under the Monitoring section of your previously created storage resource, select **Diagnostic settings.**
+1. In the left navigation panel of your previously created storage account resource, under the Monitoring section, select **Diagnostic settings.**

    ![image](https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies/assets/91347931/5d552991-305a-44bf-b8a5-7d4acae97257)